 - Cinnamon – the surprise ingredient that really improves this dish.

-- Large eggs – use the yolks only, save the whites for breakfast or to top a pie.
+- Large eggs – use the yolks only, save the whites for breakfast or to top a chocolate pie.

 How to cook fresh pasta

-How do you make Fettuccine Carbonara with Pancetta
+How do you make Pancetta with Pasta

 In a small bowl, whisk together the cream, cheese, and egg yolks.
 Add the cream mixture to the pan with the pancetta and cook at a very low simmer.